btschwertfeger/python-cmethods/README.md

 ```

 - Linear and variance, as well as delta change method require `--group time.month` as argument.
-- Adjustment methods that apply changes in distributional biasses (QM.
-QDM, DQM; EQM, ...) need the `--nquantiles` argument set to some integer.
+- Adjustment methods that apply changes in distributional biasses (QM, QDM, DQM; EQM, ...) need the `--nquantiles` argument set to some integer.
 - Data sets should have the same spatial resolutions.
 ____
 ## Notes:
 - Computation in Python takes some time, so this is only for demonstration.
 When adjusting large datasets, its best to the C++ implementation mentioned above.

+## Equation references

+- Linear Scaling and Variance Scaling based on: Teutschbein, Claudia and Seibert, Jan (2012) Bias correction of regional climate model simulations for hydrological climate-change impact studies: Review and evaluation of different methods (https://doi.org/10.1016/j.jhydrol.2012.05.052)
+- Delta Method based on: Beyer, R. and Krapp, M. and Manica, A.: An empirical evaluation of bias correction methods for palaeoclimate simulations (https://doi.org/10.5194/cp-16-1493-2020)
+- Quantile and Detrended Quantile Mapping based on: Alex J. Cannon and Stephen R. Sobie and Trevor Q. Murdock Bias Correction of GCM Precipitation by Quantile Mapping: How Well Do Methods Preserve Changes in Quantiles and Extremes? (https://doi.org/10.1175/JCLI-D-14-00754.1)
+- Quantile Delta Mapping based on: Tong, Y., Gao, X., Han, Z. et al. Bias correction of temperature and precipitation over China for RCM simulations using the QM and QDM methods.
+Clim Dyn 57, 1425–1443 (2021). (https://doi.org/10.1007/s00382-020-05447-4)